-- Describe the purpose of the National Incident Management System (NIMS) and its major components. (pp 1411- 1412) - 2.
+- 1. Describe the purpose of the National Incident Management System (NIMS) and its major components. (pp 1411-1412) - 2.
 Describe the purpose of the incident command system (ICS) and its organizational structure. (pp 1412-1415) - 3.
-Explain the role of EMS response within the ICS. (pp 1415-1417) - 4.
+Explain the role of EMS response within the ICS (pp 1415-1417) - 4.
 Describe how the ICS assists EMS in ensuring both personal safety and the safety of bystanders, health care professionals, and patients during an emergency. (pp 1416-1417) - 5.
 Describe the role of the EMT in establishing command under the ICS. (p 1416) - 6.
-Describe the purpose of the medical branch of the ICS and its organizational structure. (pp 1417-1419) - Describe the specific conditions that would define a situation as a mass-casualty incident (MCI); include examples. (pp 1419-1420) - 8.
+Describe the purpose of the medical branch of the ICS and its organizational structure. (pp 1417-1419) - 7.
+Describe the specific conditions that would define a situation as a mass-casualty incident (MCI); include examples. (pp 1419-1420) - 8.
 Describe what occurs during primary and secondary triage, how the four triage categories are assigned to patients on the scene, and how destination decisions regarding triaged patients are made. (pp 1420-1422) - 9.
 Explain how to perform the START and JumpSTART triage methods. (pp 1422-1424) - 10.
 Contrast a disaster with a mass-casualty incident. (p 1425) - 11.
-Describe the role of EMTs during a disaster operation. (p 1425) - 12.
-Recognize the entry-level training or experience requirements identified by the HAZWOPER regulation for EMTs to respond to a HazMat incident. (p 1426) - 13.
-Define hazardous material; include the classification system used by the NFPA. (pp 1426, 1439) - 14.
-Discuss the specific reference materials that EMTs use to recognize a HazMat incident. (pp 1432-1436) - 15.
+Describe the role of EMTs during a disaster operation. (p 1425)

+- 12. Recognize the entry-level training or experience requirements identified by the HAZWOPER regulation for EMTs to respond to a HazMat incident. (p 1426) - 13.Define hazardous material; include the classification system used by the NFPA. (pp 1426, 1439) - 14.Discuss the specific reference materials that EMTs use to recognize a HazMat incident. (pp 1432-1436) - 15.
 Explain the role of EMTs during a HazMat incident both before and after the HazMat team arrives; include the precautions required to ensure the safety of civilians and responders. (pp 1437-1439) - 16.
-Describe how the three control zones are established at a HazMat incident, the characteristics of each zone, and the responders who work within each one. (pp 1437-1439)
+Describe how the three control zones are established at a HazMat incident and discuss the characteristics of each zone, and the responders who work within each one. (pp 1437-1439) - Describe the four levels of personal protective equipment (PPE) required at a HazMat incident to protect responders from injury by or contamination from a particular substance. (pp 1439- 1440) - Explain patient care at a HazMat incident; include the special requirements that are necessary for those patients who require immediate treatment and transport prior to full decontamination. (pp 1440-1441)